stevedepp/yolo4asl/README.md

 This page presents a demo video of my You Only Look Once model for American Sign Language video classification.

-Please click the video to hear sound (which has significant hiss or inherent noise - apologies) or follow along with the transcript that's set just below the video along with the slides.
 This [demo video proposal](https://github.com/stevedepp/yolo/blob/main/proposal.md) describes the genesis and vision for this project.

+This [brief paper]() accompanies the demovideo.
+Please click the video to hear sound (which has significant inherent noise (hiss) - apologies) or follow along with the transcript that's set just below the video along with the slides.

 ![Demo](https://user-images.githubusercontent.com/38410965/111687833-1f83ac80-8801-11eb-8bff-c255a079959d.mp4)